List of Contents

 The thought of having to sit through a deposition can be very stressful and anxiety inducing for some people, especially if you aren’t feeling well, but your attorney for workers comp will be there to guide you through the process.

 In general, workers compensation depositions usually take between 1 ½ to 2 hours to complete, so there will be a lot of questions to go over.
-On the upside, though, after it’s finished you probably won’t need to sit for another deposition unless your case is very complicated, then it might involve a part two, or even a part three!
+On the upside, though, after it’s finished you probably won’t need to sit for Your Quick Guide to Depositions unless your case is very complicated, then it might involve a part two, or even a part three!
 But that isn’t common, and besides, at that point you shouldn’t be as nervous because you will have already been through one!

 Schedule a Consultation